jorge-trivilin/eletric_cars_market_size/README.md

-# US EV Classification: Simple Cross-Validation Pipeline
+# US EV Classification: Cross-Validation Pipeline

 ## Project Overview

-This project implements a simple cross-validation pipeline for predicting electric vehicle types (BEV vs PHEV) using XGBoost.
+This project implements a cross-validation pipeline for predicting electric vehicle types (BEV vs PHEV) using both XGBoost and Random Forest classifiers.
 The focus is on proper CV implementation with metrics to evaluate model performance and prevent data leakage.

 ## Cross-Validation Implementation